Hannes-Soosaar/cars/README.md

-# Cars comparison site
+# Cars site

-    a front end in html and css powerd by a golang backend
+To run both the cars backend json server and the front end go server

+run the following commands in the project folder:

+make build